MKitajimaUni/UDP-Serial-Communication/readme.md

 - Implements Stop-and-Wait protocol
 - Communication is bidirectional and cross-language
 - Fixed timeout of 10 seconds per data packet
-- No external serial/RXTX libraries required
+- GUI Implementation for Python

 ---